CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 | Sphere   | 98.122 | 129.479 |
 | Wahoo    | 1068.55 | 1453.84 |
 | Stanford Bunny | 11970.6 | 22964.9 |

+We observe that such optimization reduces the run time per iteration consistenly across different obj files, specifically, the more vertices an obj file has, we observe more significant improvement using bounding volume intersection culling.

 ### Stratified Sampling